Sesamoiditis and Gout are two conditions that can cause pain in the big toe.

 Which foods contain Purines?

-Fish, Seafood, Haddock and meats such as bacon and liver
+Fish, Seafood, Haddock and meats such as bacon and liver.
+Sugary soft drinks which contain fructose can also cause Gout.

-Symptoms of gout can include sudden and severe pain in a joint, redness, swelling and a feeling of heat in the joint.
+Symptoms of gout can include sudden and severe pain, redness, swelling and heat in the joint.

 Gout attacks can last for several days or even weeks, and they can be very debilitating.